Vulnerabilities - need to be rescued survey

 How will data be stored and who will it be shared with?

-We will collect the below data so that we can ensure you and/or the members of your household can be safely evacuated in case of an emergency.
+We will collect the below data so that we can ensure you and/or the members of your household can be safely rescued in case of an emergency.

 This information will be shared with the London Fire Brigade and fire wardens at your development (if applicable).
 We will keep this information for the duration of your tenancy/lease.